satra/NiPyPe-Paper/nipype_paper.rst

 This way of running and accessing help information is the same for all software supported by NiPyPe - whether it is a command line program or a MATLAB or Python script.
-The framework deals with translating inputs into appropriate form and calling the right tools in the right way presenting user with a uniform interface.
+The framework deals with translating inputs into appropriate form and calling the right tools in the right way, presenting the user with a uniform interface.

 Building a workflow from scratch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~